 Not everyone has the privilege of helping young girls mount near insurmountable odds in pursuit of their dreams.
 I am one woman who does, and I am just one of many people.

-outer space in 1983 - breaking through barriers to achieve her dream.
+Astronaut, Sally Ride, was the first American woman to fly outer space in 1983 - breaking through barriers to achieve her dream. |

 Last week 11 girls from Longido and Kimokouwa returned to Vocational Training courses and 13 new girls began new Vocational Training programs.
 Taking this step has the potential to dramatically change their lives.
 The girls - Rahema, Mary, Martha, Tabitha, Rachel, Ester, Nimfa, Sereya, Upendo, Margreth, and many others, are stepping over the confines of old restrictive barriers and into very strange and new worlds beyond the security of their Maasai bomas and traditions.
 They are enrolled in many different courses of study including: marketing, tailoring, community development, early childhood education, food preparation, tour guide, police officer, bookkeeping, medical assistant, and agricultural college training.
 The girls may not think they are doing anything special, but they are trailblazers and role models today, just as Sally Ride was in 1983.
 The choice they are making today means their daughters will grow up in a world that is very different from their world today.